Mbenka22/alx_capstone_project/README.md

 Technologies Used:

-Frontend: HTML, CSS, JavaScript (potentially with a framework like React or Vue.js)
+Frontend: HTML, CSS, JavaScript.
-Backend: Python (with a framework like Flask or Django)
+Backend: Python (with a framework like Flask)

 API Integration: Integration with a recipe API such as Spoonacular .
 **Deployment: Heroku, AWS, or similar platforms for hosting the applicati